 The Tottenham riots are on everyone’s minds as the cuts and amalgamation proposals are being shifted about.
 With fears of ethnic and race clashes, terrorism and general malaise the need for a solid and central police force is seen as necessary.
 The new proposals, which decentralize the Met into local borough forces is seen as inadequate to responding to another riot on the scale of Tottenham.

-London City is reluctant to give over its dedicated force, as well, especially given that the Met is occupied with an increasingly busy annual crime and action rate in all the other districts.
+London City is reluctant to give over its dedicated force, as well, especially given that the London Met Police is occupied with an increasingly busy annual crime and action rate in all the other districts.
 To many, the amalgamation of the forces would be to leave London central without the police presence that many attribute its low crime rate and fast response times to.
 There is much concern from both sides about the new push to remove the distinctions between uniformed officers and detectives as well.

 Policing with Economy

-To meet the needed £500 million in budget cuts the Met is closing 65 police stations and selling off 200 properties including the New Scotland Yard in London.
+To meet the needed £500 million in budget cuts the London Met Police is closing 65 police stations and selling off 200 properties including the New Scotland Yard in London.
 Police officers would be placed in post offices and supermarkets at new stations to increase their accessibility.
 That is not as wild an idea as it sounds.
 A report done last year indicated that 80% of all crimes were reported by phone and that few crimes were brought in to the front desk of the station.

 The hope is that by eliminating the cost of maintaining the front desk, police operations can be rehoused more economically and police presence can be increased in publically accessible areas.
 The other idea to streamline the force is to begin to lessen the distinction between uniformed officers and detectives.
 Assistant Commissioner Simon Byrne has described a scheme wherein all police are in casual clothes and there is more cross training in detective work to allow uniformed officers to conduct preliminary investigations.